MettGyver/TwitchBox/README.md

 ### Prepare your output file & launch.

-1. You need to include and <div> called "twitchbox" into your file.
-(I try to simplify that later)
+1. You need to include an <div> called "twitchbox" into your file.
+(I will try to simplify that later)
   ```
   <div id="twitchbox"></div>
   ```

-2. Now you can create a TwitchBox by calling the script in your head area
+2. Now you can create an TwitchBox by calling the script inside your head area.
   ```
   <script>
     twitchbox("channelName");